Mjz86/String/rope_paper.md

 * effectively:

  a single rope object ( having  same address ) should not be modified in parallel.

+ any constant rope object can be used on any threads  if the thread-safety flags are all true.

+a single rope object cannot be both modified and read from.

 but two distinct rope objects (having different addresses) can , if the thread-safety flags in both of them are all true.